Blog - The cloud forest of Mindo

-When we started planning the first part of our journey around the world our focus immediately fell to the Galapagos Islands with its marvelous creatures.
-But to begin our journey there would have meant a quite stressful travel with many flights in a row.
+When we started planning the first part of this journey our focus immediately fell to the Galapagos Islands with its marvelous creatures.
+But to begin our journey there would have meant a stressful travel with many flights in a row.

 So I started looking for interesting places near Quito, where we could have a more relaxed start.
 After some research I came upon the Cloud Forest of Mindo.
 Reading about this thick rain forest with its many rivers and waterfalls just a two hours bus ride from Quito got me curious.
 Without doing any research on possible photo spots I started searching for a place to stay.